Republic Wireless Review – Cell Service Starting at $10 Per Month

 Republic Wireless does the phone thing a little differently than many of the other carriers out there.
 You can’t bring you own phone to Republic.
 For those people, like me, who own an unlocked phone, you will have to pay for a new phone from Republic.
 It’s how the cookie crumbles.
 The reason they do this is because they have customized the phones to work with their hybrid calling model.
 Other phones don’t do this and don’t do it well even with apps.
 This is why it’s necessary for a new phone.

-Republic Wireless offers three phones, both Android based.
+Republic Wireless offers two phones, both Android based.
 They are also Motorola phones developed with the latest version of Android.
 Let’s take a look at the three phones to choose from.

-As you can see from the graphic above, they have three phones, the Moto E, Moto G and Moto X. Two of these phones are second generation and come with 4G LTE capability (Moto E and Moto X).
+As you can see from the graphic above, they have two phones, the Moto E and Moto G. These phones are second generation and come with 4G LTE capability.
 These are great phones for anyone.
 Just based on the pricing alone, these are a steal.
 The Mot

 They just released the Moto E with 4G LTE coverage.
 You can get this phone for only $129 with no contract.
-It’s a pretty powerful budget phone, one step down from the Moto G. If you have a budget and don’t need the Moto X, try out the Moto E.
+It’s a pretty powerful budget phone, one step down from the Moto G

 The Moto G (3rd Generation) is just coming out on Republic Wireless.
 It does have 4G LTE coverage and is even water resistant up to 3 feet for 30 minutes.
 It has more power than the Moto E, but lags behind the more powerful Moto X. For $199 (8GB version), it’s a great price for a phone.